EHollingerFllStk/EHollingerFllStk/README.md

 - ⛰️  I look forward to using both my strong skills in communication with my ability to problem solve to delve into my new learning adventure.

-- 🥁 When I’m not coding, you’ll find me plucking away on my guitar or ukulele.
+- 🥁 When I’m not coding, you’ll find me plucking away on my guitar or ukulele or banging on my drums.

-- 🌱 I am currently working on a project incorporating HTML, CSS, JavaScript, jQuery linking it to an API to emulate the bird songs I hear in my small patch of the world, more specifically, my backyard!
+- 🌱 I am currently working with django to create an app that provides older adults and thier loved ones to track home care health agencies and the services they provide.

 ### Skills
+MongoDB
+Mongoose
+Express
+React
+Node.js
+Python
+Django
 HMTL
 CSS
 JavaScript
 jQuery
 APIs
+AJAX
+AWS S3 Buckets
+Materialize
+Django Authentication/Authorization
+Heroku
+Vercel
+Netlify